bhavikbhagwani/groupprojectG30/README.md

 #  PIG DICE GAME (NORMAL VARIATION WITH 50 POINTS)
 PIG DICE GAME (NORMAL VARIATION WITH 50 POINTS)

-Welcome to the Pig Dice Game - Normal Variation!
+Welcome to the Pig Dice Game - Normal Variation with 50 points!
 You are the player and you play against the computer.
 You both have the objective to roll the dice and accumulate points to reach 50 points and win the game.
 Have fun and good luck.